IRCAD-IHU/sight-doc/SAD/src/SDM-SAD-BufferObjects.rst

 Iterators
 ~~~~~~~~~~

 To parse the buffer from beginning to end, the proper way is to use iterators.
-The iterator check (in debug) that you
+The iterator checks (in debug) that you
 don't iterate outside of the buffer.

 The iteration depends on the given format.
 The format can be the buffer type ([u]int[8|16|32|64], double, float), but